amonks/jekyll-template/README.md

 the approach I'm using for media is a good one.
 There's an include called `_includes/media.html` that delegates to other media includes based on a `type` passed in.
 Right now it supports youtube, vimeo, and images, but you could easily add three.js, processing, carousels with multiple media, or whatever.

 On my own website, posts can specify an array of media in their frontmatter, the post layout calls the media include, and the media include can choose the appropriate include for the media type.
 It's easy to add to the system, and the layout and old posts don't need to change when I add new media types, or new features like an "aspect-ratio" argument on videos.

+### custom domain

+you can set a custom domain for a github-pages website.
+You'll have to change the baseurl in [`_config.yml`](https://github.com/amonks/jekyll-template/blob/gh-pages/_config.yml), you'll have to point your domain name to github's servers, and you'll have to add a CNAME file.

+There's documentation about the process on [github's documentation website](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).